noemimontobbio/msprog/README.md

 The function prints out a concise report of the results, and of the options used to obtain them.
-Complete results are stored in an object of class `MSprogOutput`.
-The following methods are available for extracting info from the output.
+Complete results are stored in an object of class `MSprogOutput` with the following attributes.

-1. The `event_count()` method generates a `data.frame` containing the
+1.  `event_count`: a `data.frame` containing the event sequence detected
-    event sequence detected for each subject, and the counts for each event type:
+    for each subject, and the counts for each event type.

     ``` r
-    print(event_count(output))
+    print(output$event_count)
     #>   event_sequence improvement progression RAW PIRA undefined_prog
     #> 1           PIRA           0           1   0    1              0
     #> 2      RAW, PIRA           0           2   1    1              0